denevell/Natch/README.md

 * #: Inject the EntityManager via annotations
 * #: Re-enable db locking
 * #: Update swagger
+* #: Update so you do not need two db calls to get thread.
 * ~~##: Return threadid on new thread~~
 * ~~###: Access jpa database in the test.~~
 * ~~###: Refactor functional test to delete the db the jpa way.~~